K-Pegg/Vaccines-Project/README.md

 This insight can be valuable for public health officials and policymakers in developing targeted and effective strategies to increase vaccination coverage and mitigate the impact of flu outbreaks.

-## Data Understanding
+## Data

-The data we used was acquired from The National Institute of Health (NIH).
+The data we used was acquired from The National Institute of Health (NIH), found [here](Data from https://www.drivendata.org/competitions/66/flu-shot-learning/).
 There were 26,707 survey participants in the raw data.

-## Data Preparation
+### Preparation

+In this stage, we initiated a feature selection procedure by randomly selecting features for incorporation into our predictive model.
+For efficient handling of categorical variables, we employed the OneHotEncoder, a methodology proficient in converting categorical data into a format conducive to analysis.
+Furthermore, we executed data scaling, centering it around the mean to guarantee uniformity.
+Addressing imbalances within our dataset, we deployed the Synthetic Minority Over-sampling Technique (SMOTE) to resample the data, augmenting the representation of minority classes and fortifying the model's robustness.
+Additionally, in an effort to manage missing values, we adopted a strategy of dropping columns with null values.
+After cleaning the data, there were 13,506 subjects that remained.
+GridSearchCV was used to adjust parameters

+## Modeling & Evaluation
 A decision tree was used as our primary model, which stems from its capacity for binary classification.
 Decision trees can also deal with relationships that have a less linear relationship, which is what we typically see with survey data.
 Survey data is also typically highly dimensional related to a binary concept, which also led us to use a decision tree.